webhooksite/docs/docs/index.md

 ## How long is data stored on Webhook.site?

-For paid customers, URLs associated with an account never automatically expire, but data is automatically purged after a maximum of 365 days.
+For subscribed customers, URLs associated with an account never automatically expire, but data is automatically purged after a maximum of 365 days.

-For Free users, the URL – and its data – is automatically removed after 7 days.
+For free users, the URL – and its data – is automatically removed after 7 days.

 ## How can I automatically remove data from Webhook.site?